Din27/simple-atm/README.md

 * Good test coverage - now only withdraw() method is covered
 * Apache Tiles instead of <jsp:include> on UI
 * Improving code quality a little bit more, especially on UI
-* Partial masking of Credit Card Number on UI and on logs (XXXX-XXXX-XXXX-5439)
+* Partial masking of Credit Card Number on UI and on some of the logs, maybe (XXXX-XXXX-XXXX-5439)
 * Actualizing manual dumps/db scripts for creating tables and default data
 * Favicon :)